Infinite-dimensional nonlinear stationary Fokker-Planck-Kolmogorov equations

 \section{Notation, terminology and auxiliary results}

+Recall (see \cite{B07}) that a Borel probability measure on a topological space is called Radon if for every Borel set $B$ we have $\mu(B)=\sup \mu(K)$, where $\sup$ is taken over compact subsets of $B$.

-Let $\gamma$ be a centered Radon Gaussian measure on a locally convex space $X$ (see, e.g.,~\cite{B98}).
+Let $\gamma$ be a centered Radon Gaussian measure on a locally convex space $X$ (see, e.g.,~\cite{B98} for a detailed presentation of the theory of Gaussian measures), i.e., a~Radon probability measure such that every continuous linear functional on $X$ is a centered Gaussian random variable with respect to~$\gamma$.
 The space of continuous linear functionals on $X$ is denoted by~$X^*$.
 Without loss of generality one can assume that $X=\mathbb{R}^\infty$ is the countable power of the real line and $\gamma$ is the countable power of the standard Gaussian measure on the real line.
 In that case the dual space $X^*$ can be identified with the space $\mathbb{R}^\infty_0$ of finite sequences.
 This measure $\gamma$ is called the standard Gaussian measure on~$\mathbb{R}^\infty$.

 Let $X_\gamma^*$ be the closure of $X^*$ in $L^2(\gamma)$.
 For the standard Gaussian measure $\gamma$ on~$\mathbb{R}^\infty$ the space $X_\gamma^*$ can be identified with the standard Hilbert space~$l^2$: each element $(h_n)$ of $l^2$ generates the element $\widehat{h}(x)=\sum_{n=1}^\infty h_n x_n$ of $X_\gamma^*$, and conversely every element of $X_\gamma^*$ admits such representation.